michLab/project_2_ball_chaser/README.md

 # A ball chaser

-This is a simple differential-drive robot haued in single floor building simulated in Gazebo.
+This is a simple differential-drive robot haused in single floor building simulated in Gazebo.
 The robot is controlled by ROS.
 The robot is equipped with camera and Hokuyo laser scaner.

 ## Nodes